Nonadiabatic Wave-Packet Dynamics: Nonadiabatic Metric, Quantum Geometry, and Gravitational Analogy: Formalism

-The energy denominator makes $G_{ij}$ not necessarily positive-semidefinite and thus not necessarily a Riemannian metric~\cite{nakahara2018geometry}.
-In a two-band model with an energy gap $\Delta(\bm{q})$, $G_{ij}$ of the lower band is proportional to $g_{ij}$: $G_{ij} = \frac{2}{\Delta}g_{ij}$, which is positive-semidefinite.
+that is the real part of the quantum geometric tensor The energy denominator makes $G_{ij}$ not necessarily positive-semidefinite and thus not necessarily a Riemannian metric~\cite{nakahara2018geometry}.
+In a two-band model with an energy gap ${2}\Delta(\bm{q})$, $G_{ij}$ of the lower band is proportional to $g_{ij}$: $G_{ij} = \frac{1}{\Delta}g_{ij}$, which is positive-semidefinite.
 For the upper band, the nonadiabatic metric is negative-semidefinite.

 The $q$-block of $G_{ij}$ makes the momentum space a curved manifold~\cite{ren2025momentum}, whereas the $x$-block makes the real space curved.
 There can also be a metric between $q$ and $x$ space, making $q$ and $x$ on equal footing.
 This is in contrast to the adiabatic theory, where the canonical momentum of $\bm{x}_c$ is a function of $\bm{q}_c$.
 Here $\bm{\xi}$ is the generalized coordinate and $\dot{\bm{\xi}}$ is the generalized velocity.
-A canonical structure is well defined when the inverse of the nonadiabatic metric $G$ exists.
+A canonical structure is well defined when the inverse of the nonadiabatic metric $G$ exists. {The nonadiabatic metric directly enters the dynamics of Bloch-electron wave packets, introducing additional velocities and emergent gauge fields as discussed in Sec.~\ref{sec:EoM}.}